 Employer must communicate decision

 The employer must inform the employee of their approval or rejection at least one month before the desired start of the reduction in working hours.
-The notification must be made in text form (see explanations on submitting applications above).
-No justification is required.
+The notification must be in writing (“Textform“) (see explanations on submitting applications above).
+No reasons are required.

 No notification means consent